pbberlin/llm-text-classifier/doc/slides/doc1.md

 * Vector embeddings capture general relationship between two texts
   but lack deep understanding of higher concepts
 * Vector embeddings are immune to hallucinations
-* Stable and reliable results.
+* Stable and reliable results
 * Small variations, depending on LLM vendor and LLM training details
 * Dimensionality of 3078 is a limiting factor for capturing meaning
-* If LLM companies can increase dimensionality, <br> the quality of analysis can increase further.
+* If LLM companies can increase dimensionality, <br> the quality of analysis can increase further

 ## Sources